up9cloud/flutter_libtdjson/README.md

 A flutter plugin for [TDLib JSON interface](https://github.com/tdlib/td#using-from-other-programming-languages), ffi binding.

+## Supported architectures

-- Make sure you are using supported one
+Make sure you are using supported one

 | Platform         | Architecture |     |
 | ---------------- | ------------ | --- |